obarbier/sonarlint.nvim/README.md

 ![Demo of sonarlint.nvim on sonarlint-language-server it self](doc/demo.gif)

+# Required Third Party Plugins:

+For Java projects [`nvim-jdtls`][nvim-jdtls] is required to resolve classpath configurations that is then required to configure sonarlint-language-server as expected.

 # Warning :warning:

 This repository is work in progress and the API is likely to change.